telerik/ajax-docs/controls/panelbar/troubleshooting/click-on-expand-handle-does-not-fire-server-side-itemclick-event.md

 **EXPLANATION**

 In general expanding and collapsing RadPanelItems is entirely a client-side functionality.
 It is implemented for scenarios when **NavigateUrl** property of the item is set.
 The expand/collapse handle enables a user to expand and collapse the item without navigating to the assigned page.
-It is intended by design that clicking the handle neither performs a postback of the page not triggers any of the RadPanelBar events.
+It is intended by design that clicking the handle neither performs a postback of the page, nor triggers any of the RadPanelBar events.

 **WORKAROUND**